katiestar99/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 .. _developing_python_3:

 ********************
-Ansible and Python 3
+Assible and Python 3
 ********************

-The ``ansible-base`` code runs on both Python 2 and Python 3 because we want Ansible to be able to manage a wide variety of machines.
-Contributors to ansible-base and to Ansible Collections should be aware of the tips in this document so that they can write code that will run on the same versions of Python as the rest of Ansible.
+The ``assible-base`` code runs on both Python 2 and Python 3 because we want Assible to be able to manage a wide variety of machines.
+Contributors to assible-base and to Assible Collections should be aware of the tips in this document so that they can write code that will run on the same versions of Python as the rest of Assible.

 .. contents::
    :local:

 To ensure that your code runs on Python 3 as well as on Python 2, learn the tips and tricks and idioms described here.
-Most of these considerations apply to all three types of Ansible code:
+Most of these considerations apply to all three types of Assible code:

-1. controller-side code - code that runs on the machine where you invoke :command:`/usr/bin/ansible`
+1. controller-side code - code that runs on the machine where you invoke :command:`/usr/bin/assible`
-2. modules - the code which Ansible transmits to and invokes on the managed machine.
+2. modules - the code which Assible transmits to and invokes on the managed machine.
 3. shared ``module_utils`` code - the common code that's used by modules to perform tasks and sometimes used by controller-side code as well

 However, the three types of code do not use the same string strategy.
 If you're developing a module or some ``module_utils`` code, be sure to read the section on string strategy carefully.